-As the Guild grew it became apparent that it was too unwieldy to remain a single Committee based organisation.
+As the LTG grew it became apparent that it was too unwieldy to remain a single Committee based organisation.
 The Regions were created in 1978 and it is with the Regional Secretary that a new member will have their first point of contact.

 The Regional Secretaries administer a programme of meetings within their area from ideas discussed and agreed at the AGM.
 Individual Theatres are responsible for local organisation of the meeting which they host including, when necessary, arranging speakers, food, accommodation etc.